 Expensive and seasonal, avocados are a fickle fruit.
 Barham Avocados offers a monthly pesticide-free alternative to the supermarket.
 Grown on an 800-hectare property on the banks of the Murray River, four varieties of avocado are picked, packed and shipped all within 24 hours every month.
 Available in packs of six ($3.80 each), 12 ($3.50 each), or – for the real enthusiast – 10 kilograms ($2.30 each), this subscription can save you money and deliver the fresh, creamy harvest at your convenience.

-The rise of the craft-beer scene in Melbourne gave way this year to a first: a selection of craft beers delivered to your work or home.
+The well-documented rise of the craft-beer scene in Sydney gave way this year to a first: a selection of craft beers delivered to your work or home.
 Starting from $54.95 per month, Beer Days features local brewers 4 Pines, Feral Brewing, Red Hill, Holgate, Rocks Brewing Co and Nail Brewing, while the odd international brew makes an occasional appearance.
 Subscriptions can run monthly or quarterly.

 Bruny Island Cheese Club